The von Neumann algebraic quantum group $\mathrm{SU}_q(1,1)\rtimes \mathbb{Z}_2$ and the DSSYK model: Review on and Liouville QM

 where we have two boundaries with boundary conditions $p_L$ and $p_R$, separated by the bare geodesic length $L = 2\varphi - \ln(\epsilon)$, and $\epsilon$ is some renormalization parameter such that $L \to 0$ corresponds to $\varphi \to -\infty$.
 The variable $2\varphi$ is referred to as the renormalised geodesic length \cite{HJ2020, M2018}.
 For the classical Lie group discussion in this section, we will assume that the geodesic length is indeed non-negative in that limit.
 As we will see in Section~\ref{sec:lengthpositivity}, in the von Neumann algebraic description of the quantum group, the length positivity will follow and does not need to be imposed by hand.
 One can think of the limiting states $|\varphi = -\infty\rangle_{p_L, p_R}$ and $\langle\varphi = -\infty|_{p_L, p_R}$ as the configurations where the boundaries touch, i.e. $L=0$.
 We will write $|\tilde 0\rangle_{p_L, p_R} = |-\infty\rangle_{p_L,p_R}$, where the tilde refers to the bare geodesic length.
 Pictorially, these states correspond to

 As was noted in \cite{LMRS2023} and \cite{BMV2018, BMV2019}, the partition function can now be calculated by starting with a state of geodesic length $L = 0$, evolving this state over Euclidean time $\beta$, and closing up the circle by taking the inner product with the state of geodesic length $L = 0$ again.
 The Hamiltonian $\hat H$ that determines this time evolution is related to the Casimir element \eqref{eq:classicalCasimir}, up to a possible additional normalisation.
-Moreover, to reduce to Liouville QM, we will take the boundary conditions along the whole circle to be the same, and therefore consider $p_L = p = p_R$ \cite{DVV1992}.
-From now on, we will not explicitly denote these boundary conditions.
+Moreover, to reduce to Liouville QM, we will take the boundary conditions along the whole circle to be the same, and therefore consider $p_L = p = p_R$ \cite{DVV1992}.\footnote{Note that in this case we have $p_Lp_R > 0$.
+Therefore, as discussed in the previous section, only the matrix elements for the principal unitary series show up as states in the Hilbert space for Liouville QM.
+Additionally, the operator algebra gets restricted to the operators that preserve the boundary conditions.
+Therefore, this `coset construction' with chosen boundary conditions explicitly breaks the `state-operator correspondence' (induced by the GNS map) that is present for the representation theory on the whole group.} From now on, we will not explicitly denote these boundary conditions.
 Therefore, the partition function is given by

 From the asymptotics of the modified Bessel functions, the Liouville wavefunctions \eqref{eq:principalunitaryeigenfunctions} approach a constant value\footnote{We remark here that $\lim_{\varphi \to -\infty} \P^s_{p_L, p_R}(\varphi) = 0$, such that $\langle \tilde 0 | \P^s\rangle = 0$.
 However, for the ratio of two functions, we have $\lim_{\varphi \to -\infty} \P^{s_1}_{p_L, p_R}(\varphi)/\P^{s_2}_{p_L, p_R}(\varphi) = 1$, such that the first-order term in the expansion of $\P^s_{p_L, p_R}$ around $\varphi = -\infty$ is independent of $s$.
 In the calculation of the partition and $n$-point functions, we appropriately normalise the results to obtain a finite answer.
 Note that this just corresponds to an overall rescaling of the partition function, which does not affect the physical observables.} (independent of $s$) in the limit $\varphi \to -\infty$.
 The partition function is therefore given by